 Further down the coastal highway one will find the charming seaside towns of Kahana, Kapalua and Napili.
 The golf courses of Kapalua are also widely renowned.

 Approximately 30 minutes from West Maui is the other main tourist area, known as South Maui even though it's actually further west than south.
-The uppermost segment of South Maui is Kihei, site of many mid-priced hotels and swimming beaches.
+The uppermost segment of South Maui is Kihei, site of many mid-priced hotels, condos and swimming beaches.
 This is a very popular spot with families; it's affordable, safe, and offers all kinds of diversions.
 Locals also frequent the South Kihei strip, particularly the

 The tiny towns in Upcountry Maui are the opposite of Wailea and Lahaina in every way.
 Laid-back, local, simple and friendly, they are populated by an odd mix of islanders, white locals, eccentric recluses and passionate nature lovers.
 Protea farms, cattle ranches and botanical gardens thrive on most of the land, while the "towns" are usually comprised of a few streets with a handful of stores and a couple of restaurants.
 Makawao and Pukalani are the two largest upcountry towns.
 Nestled in the mountains is the town of Kula.
 Most Haleakala downhill bike rides begin or end in Kula, as do many roadtrips to Hana.
 Olinda and Haiku are 'blink-and-you'll-miss-it' towns, worth visiting only if one prefers birdsong to human conversation.

 (One thing to keep in mind when visiting Upcountry is that as the elevation rises, the temperature drops—so bring a sweater.)